 As well, the environment is spared the onslaught of corporate greed and industrial externalities; I rub shoulders with greatness, offering advice and assistance, without needing to be all that great myself; and a person can become a hero by doing the right thing with resourcefulness, common sense, an intolerance for BS, and without the bother of having to swear allegiance to a ruler who’s probably more corrupt and corrupted than I am.

 But the real world is infinitely more complicated, and probably always has been, even during the time period high fantasy loves to romanticize.

-Certainly real medieval mercenaries weren’t such delightful rascals, nor so fortunate a group of soldiers at all, but rather those ill-fated second and subsequent who received neither land nor inheritance under a system of primogeniture, and were thus forced to sell their fighting skills abroad to survive.
+Certainly real medieval mercenaries weren’t such delightful rascals, nor so fortunate a group of soldiers at all, but rather those ill-fated second and subsequent sons who received neither land nor inheritance under a system of primogeniture, and were thus forced to sell their fighting skills abroad to survive.

 That is to say, being a mercenary wasn’t a lifestyle choice at all but rather a lack of choice that made men so violent, vile, and depraved, the Third Lateran Council of 1179 banned their use by Christian rulers under threat of Excommunication (not that this stopped some rulers).

 Faced with this reality of history and the world, the true value to me of a character like Bronn – aside from the amusement he provides – is not to mourn a way of life that likely never existed.